Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Just be careful not to jump in full-force too soon.
 If you introduce the skill too young, you run the risk of your child injuring himself or herself while sewing or becoming frustrated with the process and thus giving up.

 I hope you’ve learned more about sewing machines while reading these reviews and feel confident choosing a Singer sewing machine for your child.
-Sewing is such a fun and stress-relieving past time, and sharing it with your child is a gift of itself.
+Sewing is such a fun and stress-relieving pastime, and sharing it with your child is a gift of itself.
 In addition to opening their crafting horizons, having basic sewing skills is also a great tool for them!
 Knowing how to do basic mending and alterations can make life a little easier for them down the line.